EG-BRS/DevSite/README.md

 ## Create a new order

-Using the xena api you can create a new order and submit standared data for your bussness case.
+Using the xena api you can create a new order and submit standared data for your business case.

 ## Add invoice